MontclairRobotics/FRC-Programming-Guide/src/FRC/course/ElectricalPrimer.md

 Due to CAN's nature of each connection relying on the previous one, *any break* in the chain can cause undesired behavior.

-Every Device on a CAN network has a unique **id**. **This can be any number, but it's good practice to keep them under 40.** When you hear someone referencing something's CAN id, this is what they are referring to.
+Every Device on a CAN network has a unique **ID**. **This can be any number, but it's good practice to keep them under 40.** When you hear someone referencing something's CAN ID, this is what they are referring to.

 ![CAN Wire](../../assets/CANWire.jpg)

 ## Motors

-There are 2 types of motors mainly used in FRC.
+There are 2 classes of motors mainly used in FRC.
 These are motors *with* built-in controllers as well as motors *without* built-in controllers.

 We also conveniently use 2 brands of motor:
 - CTRE (Controllers built-in)
   - [Kraken X60](https://store.ctr-electronics.com/kraken-x60/)
     - An extremely powerful motor, often used for drivetrains and high torque applications.
   - [Falcon 500](https://store.ctr-electronics.com/falcon-500-powered-by-talon-fx/)
-    - Still extremely powerful with high torque, slightly weaker than the Kraken X60.
+    - Another extremely powerful motor, with lower torque but a higher free speed than the Kraken X60.
 - NEO (External controller needed)
   - Neo V1.1
     - A general workhorse motor, used throughout our robot on common mechanisms.